 3. Chemical Sunscreen

 No, I'm not saying sunscreen is bad.
 In fact, I'm a huge advocate of using it every day.
 But the rise in sunscreen awareness has seen some products glorified when they're not actually that great.
-Now, I wrote a whole article about this.
-But essentially, certain key ingredients used in chemical sunscreens have been shown to affect your hormones and irritate your skin.
-I recently learned that it's actually bad for the environment, too, as the ingredients oxybenzone and octinoxate have been found to increase coral bleaching and have been banned in parts of the world as a result!
+But essentially, certain key ingredients used in chemical sunscreens can irritate your skin.

 4. Micellar Water